-So, why do we need to do this?
+So, why in the earth do we need to do this?
 To save Internet bandwidth, of course!
 Let us say we have 100+ Ubuntu systems, and we need to install MySQL server in all those systems.
 We all know this will consume lot of Internet bandwidth.
-So, why don’t we just download a software with all required dependencies in only one system, and copy and install them in the rest of the systems?
-It doesn’t matter whether the other systems have Internet connection or not.
+So, why don't we just download a software with all required dependencies in only one system, and copy and install them in the rest of the systems?
+It doesn't matter whether the other systems have Internet connection or not.
 Sounds, logical?
 Indeed.
-This method will save you a lot of bandwidth, so that we can use it for other purposes.
+This method will save you a lot of bandwidth!

 You might have some questions.

 I have downloaded the softwares for Ubuntu 14.04 version, and I want to install them in Ubuntu 16.04.
 Is it possible?